denisyukphp/tmpfile-manager/docs/index.md

 }
 ```

-Garbage collection process has its own handler GarbageCollectionHandlerInterface.
-Implement this interface to change garbage collection handler by default:
+`GarbageCollectionHandlerInterface::class` is handled process of garbage collection :

 ```php
 <?php